 The sentence itself does not make that much sense as there is a huge difference between doing something and publishing something online without proper protection so that search engines will index the information even if this was not intended by the publisher.

 But doing can also refer to performing a search on a search engine, writing an email, viewing a video or accessing information about something in a news post.
-Google has the means to connect the dots to create a detailed user profile which ot may cross-linkd with additional details for every Google service the user accesses and uses.
+Google has the means to connect the dots to create a detailed user profile which it may cross-link with additional details for every Google service the user accesses and uses.

 One reaction to the video caused a huge media response.
 Asa Dotzler, a community coordinator at Mozilla, posted his thoughts about the expression on his personal blog which did include a link to add Bing as a search engine in Mozilla Firefox.